 Perils opens with the drone piece “Colours Hide My Face” (notice the Canadian spelling of colours.
 A Dunn original no doubt).
 Elegiac tones are the focus here, seeming to both compound and disintegrate simultaneously, a tricky balance that’s struck rather successfully throughout the record.
 Take for example the addition of vocals on a handful of these songs, where a deft ear for their subtle integration is requisite to their success.
 Even on “Resin,” which one could argue ventures into neofolk territory, stands out more as a variation on a theme then the auditory equivalent of a sore thumb.

 The album’s biggest pitfall, and perhaps it’s only pitfall, is it’s brevity.
 Since Dunn tends to favour expansive, multiple-hour spanning releases, it’s clear that Meluch had a winning influence on the structure of Perils.
 Unfortunately, the shear length of some of these purely instrumental pieces make them feel more like interludes than fully developed arrangements.
-However, the tracks all flow seamlessly into one another, making for a record that is – aside from a couple of exceptions – nothing if not the sum of its parts.
+However, the tracks all flow seamlessly into one another, making for a record that is nothing if not the sum of its parts.